Export a Measurement

 You can export measurements to share them with colleagues or clients and/or use them in other applications.
 You can also export measurements to back them up.

-1. Open the Moasure app and select the measurement you want to export by going to Files located at the bottom of the app and then selecting Open.
+Open the Moasure app and select the measurement you would like to export by going to Files located at the bottom of the app, and then selecting Open.

 Note: You can also export multiple files at once.
 To learn how to do this, go to Export Multiple Files.

 Configuration options are available in app version 1.8 and upwards.
-If you are on an older app version, you will not be able to configure your exports.
+If you are using an older app version, you will not be able to configure your exports.

 When exporting to PDF, you can choose to change the default configuration options to customise the PDF to your liking.
 You can preview how the configuration options affect the PDF before exporting by tapping on Show Preview at the bottom of the Configure PDF screen.

-Note: When selecting a preset scale (e.g. 1:5), It's possible that the measurement is too large to be presented on the page.
-In this case, a warning will be displayed on the PDF stating that "Measurement cannot be displayed because it's too big.
-You can adjust the scale settings or paper size to resolve this".
+Note: When selecting a preset scale (e.g. 1:5), it's possible that the measurement is too large to be presented on the page.
+In this case, a warning will be displayed on the PDF stating 'Measurement cannot be displayed because it's too big.
+You can adjust the scale settings or paper size to resolve this.'

-• Show Layers on Separate Pages.
-This option is selected by default.
-When enabled, it will show Layers (in multi layer measurements) on the PDF by rendering each layer on separate pages.
+Show Layers on Separate Pages: This option is selected by default.
+When enabled, it will show Layers (in multi-layer measurements) on the PDF by rendering each layer on a separate page.

 Note: Scale is not supported for 3D exports.
 If you export a file in 3D, you cannot select Scale to Fit or preset scales (e.g: 1:5).
 Show Background Image and Show Grid are also not supported for 3D exports.